vijay03/cs360v-f20/Lab1.md

 - the-professor
 - thurston-howell-iii

 For lab-1, you will use a virtual machine with Ubuntu 16.04 operating system.
-Follow the instructions below for:
+Follow the instructions below for
-1. Setting up a Virtual Machine
+1. Setting up a VM and other essentials
-2. Installing Dependencies and
-3. Using GDB
+2. Running JOS code for project-1

-#### 1. Setting up a Virtual Machine
+#### 1. Setting up a Virtual Machine and Other Essentials

-1. Download the [VM image](http://www.cs.utexas.edu/~soujanya/project1-vm.qcow2) on the CS gilligan machines or your personal laptops (with QEMU and KVM enabled).
+1. Download the [VM image](http://www.cs.utexas.edu/~soujanya/project1-vm.qcow2) (8.9 GB) on CS gilligan machines or your personal laptops (with QEMU and KVM enabled).
 ```
 $ wget http://www.cs.utexas.edu/~soujanya/project1-vm.qcow2
 ```